arthur-e/swc-workshop/sql-intro-gapminder/Intro-SQL.md

 **Note that if we add any other fields to our `SELECT` clause, we have to use aggregation functions on them but any fields in our `GROUP BY` clause do not need such functions.**

-We can also order the aggregates rows in the output.
+We can also order the aggregated rows in the output.

 ```sql
 SELECT continent, count(*)